Son of the Mask: Development

+Pre-production

 In 2001, it was reported that Lance Khazei was asked by New Line Cinema to do the script for a sequel to The Mask.
 Addressing the differences between the sequel and the original film, director Lawrence Guterman compared it to the differences between Alien and Aliens, stating that, "Son of the Mask is a completely different story."
+Jack Black, Chris Rock, Breckin Meyer, Will Ferrell, Marlon Wayans, and Ryan Reynolds were initially offered the role of Tim Avery, but all have turned it down, with the latter already committed to Blade: Trinity at the time.
 Ben Stein reprises his role as Dr. Arthur Neuman from the original film, re-establishing the relationship between the mask and its creator, Loki.
 He is the only actor to appear in both films as well as in The Mask cartoon series.
 The dog's name, Otis, connects with the dog from the original film and comic book, Milo, as a reference to The Adventures of Milo and Otis.
 The naming of the Avery family pays homage to Tex Avery as its patriarch and the film's protagonist, Tim Avery, wants to be a cartoonist.

-The film was shot at Fox Studios in Sydney.
-Principal photography began on August 18, 2003.
-The film had a budget of $84 million; New Line Cinema paid $20 million of that for the North America distribution rights while international partners paid the rest, as it was expected to do well in its home media release.

-Jack Black and Ryan Reynolds were offered for the role of Tim Avery, but both turned it down.

-In 2021, Jamie Kennedy released a series of in-depth videos on his YouTube channel about his experience making the film.
-He was offered the lead role after a couple of other projects he was to make with Warner Bros. did not go into production.
+Jamie Kennedy was offered the lead role after a couple of other projects he was to make with Warner Bros.'s own television unit did not go into production.
 He had initially turned down the offer to star due to scheduling conflicts with his television series The Jamie Kennedy Experiment.
 Both the studio and network managed to work his schedule and he was signed.
 However, Kennedy was once again hesitant due to Tim only having minuscule time as the Mask and considered instead playing the role of Loki due to the versatile nature of the character.
 A chance encounter with Jim Carrey convinced him to take the role as well as talks with the director and producers who pitched the film as a romantic-comedy of a simple man going through relatable circumstances as a newly married man and sudden father.
-Kennedy admitted that he was also impressed with the special effects and hoped that the film would at least succeed in that aspect.
+Kennedy stated that he was also impressed with the special effects and hoped that the film would at least succeed in that aspect.

+Filming

+Principal photography began on November 24, 2003 and wrapped on April 3, 2004.
+The film had a budget of $84-100 million, and was primarily shot at Fox Studios Australia in Sydney.
+Kennedy stated that filming was exhausting, primarily due to the Falconer twins and Bear the dog's constant maintenance.
+This combined with the heavy deadline and constant onset rewrites made it difficult to determine how the film would turn out.
+Its delayed filming caused its distributor New Line to delay its potential Summer 2004 release to an October 15, 2004 release and then eventually delaying it to February 18, 2005.